Anaminus/rbxloader.lua/README.md

-# rbxload.lua
+# rbxloader.lua

 Downloads ROBLOX builds using a command-line interface.

 ## Arguments

-rbxload.lua accepts the following arguments:
+rbxloader.lua accepts the following arguments:

 1. The directory to download to.
 Defaults to the current directory.
 2. The domain to download from.
 Defaults to `roblox.com`.